appium/java-client/docs/The-event_firing.md

 driver = EventFiringWebDriverFactory.getEventFiringWebDriver(driver2, listeners);
 ```

-## What if there are listeners which uses everywhere by default.
+## What if there are listeners which used everywhere by default.

 In order to avoid the repeating actions an end user is free to do these things: